fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 At the bottom of each part of the material is a link to <em>propose changes to material</em>.
 You can edit the source code of the page by clicking on the link.

-There are also lots of links in the material for many kind of backround material.
+There are also lots of links in the material for many kind of background material.
 If you notice that a link is broken (that happens too often...), propose a change or ping us in Discord if you do not find a replacement for the broken link.

 </div>